thinkinglabs/thinkinglabs.github.io/_drafts/interview-with-thierry-de-pauw.md

 Thierry is a good friend of mine.
 He is usually very soft-spoken.
 But in this interview, he has a lot to say about his exciting career journey.
 Read on.

 > This interview taken by my friend [Leena](https://twitter.com/leenasn) was originally published on [continuousdelivery.in](http://continuousdelivery.in) the 20th of March 2018.
-The original article can be found [here](https://medium.com/continuousdelivery/interview-with-thierry-de-pauw-about-his-journey-with-continuous-delivery-issues-with-feature-8e748203e8a5).
+This original article can be found [here](https://medium.com/continuousdelivery/interview-with-thierry-de-pauw-about-his-journey-with-continuous-delivery-issues-with-feature-8e748203e8a5).

 ---